mraleson/piku/README.md

 ##### Additional Steps for Linux

 Some linux computers do not have the default pip user bin directory included in the PATH.
-You may add this directory to your PATH or install without the `--user` argument.
+If installing via pip you may add this directory to your PATH or install without the `--user` argument.

 https://unix.stackexchange.com/questions/612779/warning-not-on-path-when-i-tried-to-install-python-extensions-im-new-to-linu